rajatkusumwal/filemetadata/README.md

 ## Overview

-Server recieves a file object and return meta data about the file using a middleware.
+Server recieves a file object by post method with is encrypted in mutipart/form-data and return meta data about the file using a middleware called mutler which helps manage file data on the server.

 ## Versions